LPCDRP/hybran/docs/faq.md

 hybran --genomes assemblies -r H37Rv.gbk -o annotations ...
 ```

-If you have annotated several samples already and later receive a new sample to annotate, you can still do so without reannotating everything else, and all previously observed `HYBRAN####` names will be used consistently.
+If you have annotated several samples already and later receive a new sample to annotate, you can still do so without reannotating everything else, and all previously observed `HYBRA####` names will be used consistently.
 Just pass all your previously annotated genomes as reference genomes together with your primary reference.
 But make sure to set your primary reference as the `--first-reference` since it's the only one used for initial reference matching to the *ab initio* calls.